BigDataBiology/SemiBin/README.md

 The output folder will contain:

-1. Datasets used for training and clustering.
+1. Datasets used for training and clustering
-2. Saved semi-supervised deep learning model.
+2. Saved semi-supervised deep learning model
-3. Output bins.
+3. Output bins
-4. Some intermediate files.
+4. Some intermediate files

 By default, reconstructed bins are in `output_recluster_bins` directory.

 For more details about the output, [read the docs](https://semibin.readthedocs.io/en/latest/output/).